cloudconformity/documentation-api/ReportConfigs.md

 **IMPORTANT:**
 &nbsp;&nbsp;&nbsp;Some guidelines about using this endpoint:
-- Settings are created as long as your inputs are valid.
+- Report configs are created as long as your inputs are valid.
 The onus is on you to ensure you don't create report configs that are duplicate or too similar in nature.
 - Each report config can be **account-level**, **group-level** OR **organisation-level**
     - If creating account-level report config, you must have a valid `accountId`.
     - If creating group-level report config, you must have a valid `groupId`.
 If you provided `accountId` and `groupId` at the same time, `groupId` would be ignored.